Alex Lowe (actor): Television, radio and theatre

 On radio, Lowe has appeared on Absolute Power, 15 Minute Musical, Not Today, Thank You, The Laxian Key and The Scarifyers; he plays Brian in Clare in the Community for BBC Radio 4.
 Lowe has also appeared twice on Loose Ends on BBC Radio 4 with Iain Lee, Big Brother's Big Mouth and Sam Delaney's Stupid Telly (as Barry from Watford).
 From 2001 to 2003 he hosted Download This for XFM London on Sunday mornings from 10 am to midday.

 On 12 October 2008, he reprised his role as Clinton Baptiste in Peter Kay's Britain's Got The Pop Factor ...
 And Possibly A New Celebrity Jesus Christ Soapstar Superstar Strictly On Ice, a spoof on talent show programmes.

-On 22 May 2009, he appeared on BBC Radio 2's Steve Wright In The Afternoon show, talking about his life.
+On 22 May 2009, he appeared on BBC Radio 2's Steve Wright in the Afternoon show, talking about his life.
 He also talked about being a lifestyle guru.
-He is now a regular weekly contributor to the programme.
+He became a regular weekly contributor to the programme.

-In April 2010 he recorded a comedy pilot for BBC Radio 2 The Alex Lowe Double Act with impressionist Alistair McGowan.
+In April 2010, he recorded a comedy pilot for BBC Radio 2 The Alex Lowe Double Act with impressionist Alistair McGowan.
 It was broadcast on 15 May 2010.

-In 2011 and 2012 he wrote for BBC TV's Watson and Oliver sketch show and appeared in Channel 4 sketch show The Anna and Katy Show as various characters.
+In 2011 and 2012, he wrote for BBC TV's Watson and Oliver sketch show and appeared in Channel 4 sketch show The Anna and Katy Show as various characters.

-Alex plays Adam Rent on the Framley Examiner podcast on the Framley Examiner website.
+Lowe played Adam Wrent on the Framley Examiner podcast on the Framley Examiner website.

 Since 2009, he has also appeared in several Big Finish Productions audio plays.

-Recently he has appeared on the Christian O'Connell breakfast show on Absolute Radio.
+Recently, he has appeared on the Christian O'Connell breakfast show on Absolute Radio.
 He portrays celebrities ranging from US President Barack Obama, Tom Cruise and more recently Mick Jagger and Keith Richards from the Rolling Stones.
 Through March to June 2014, he played the role of Jimmy in Fatal Attraction, at the Theatre Royal Haymarket.